rabbitmq/cluster-operator/docs/examples/mtls/README.md

 kubectl create secret generic ca-secret --from-file=ca.crt=ca.pem
 ```

+The Secret must be stored with key 'ca.crt'.
 These Secrets can also be created by [Cert Manager](https://cert-manager.io/).

 Once the secrets exist, you can deploy this example as follows: